 An oilfield monitoring system is the whole stack that turns a remote well, tank, or compressor into something you can see from a phone or desk.
 Hardware in the field, communications, software on the back end, and the response workflow that decides what anyone does with the data.
 Most buyers shop the pieces separately and end up with a system that has three of the four.
-This page walks through how the pieces fit, what each layer costs, and how a contract pumper route slots in as the response layer.
+This page walks through how the pieces fit, what each layer costs, and where TinyPumper fits as the SCADA alternative for continuous oilfield monitoring on conventional sites.

 The Four Layers of an Oilfield Monitoring System